gvwilson/thirdbit/fiction/iffy/index.md

 She pushed the question aside, grateful that she didn't appear to have any spinal injuries, and drummed her fingers against her thighs.
-One two three four,
+One two three four thumb,
-thumb,
-one four two three,
+one four two three thumb—good.
-thumb—good.
 She had lost some fine motor control the second time she died.
 It was nice to have it back.